Topl/BramblSc-docs/docs/Modules/Quivr/Prover.md

 ### Description

-Create a Proof for a Height Lock Proposition.
+Creates a Proof for a Height Lock Proposition.
 A Proof contains information to satisfy the Proposition in addition to information to bind the proof with the transaction it will be a part of (i.e., "transactionBind").
 In the case of a Height Lock, the proof contains only the transactionBind since its corresponding proposition will be evaluated against the context (instead of any proof data) during verification.

 ![diagram](./assets/Prover_proveHeight.png)